-28.12 Peer on peer abuse.
-Joseph Leckie Academy staff are aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
-Staff are clear as to the Academy's policy and procedures with regards to peer-on-peer abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.
+28.12 Child on child abuse.
+Joseph Leckie Academy staff are aware that safeguarding issues can manifest themselves via child on child abuse.
+Staff are clear as to the Academy's policy and procedures with regards to child on child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.

-In line with KCSIE 2021 this includes:
+In line with KCSIE 2022 this includes:

-- procedures to minimise the risk of peer-on-peer abuse. - the systems in place for children to confidently report abuse, knowing their concerns will be treated seriously. - how allegations of peer-on-peer abuse will be recorded, investigated and dealt with. - clear processes as to how victims, perpetrators and any other children affected by peer-onpeer abuse will be supported. - a recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported. - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable and will be taken seriously. - the different forms peer on peer abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying). - o abuse in intimate personal relationships between peers. - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - sexual violence and sexual harassment. - gender-based violence. - initiation-type violence and rituals. - Sharing nudes and semi-nudes (previously known as 'sexting').
+- procedures to minimise the risk of child on child abuse. - the systems in place for children to confidently report abuse, knowing their concerns will be treated seriously. - how allegations of peer-on-peer abuse will be recorded, investigated and dealt with. - clear processes as to how victims, perpetrators and any other children affected by peer-onpeer abuse will be supported. - a recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported. - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable and will be taken seriously. - the different forms peer on peer abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying).